-Interview with Alexandra Vieux Frankel.
+Interviewed (by Alexandra Vieux Frankel) for "This Was An Event."
 2018.
 Dialogues, Cultural Anthropology, June 19.

-“The Incinerator Does Not Exist: Sensory Engagement with Toxic Potentials.”
+Author of “The Incinerator Does Not Exist: Sensory Engagement with Toxic Potentials.”
 2017.
 Part of a series called “Sensory Engagements with a Toxic World.”
 Chisato Fukuda, ed.
-Second Spear, Medical Anthropology Quarterly.
-March 29.
+Second Spear, Medical Anthropology Quarterly, March 29.

 Author of “On Not Being Seen.”
 2016.
 Part of a series called “Ethnographer as Advocate.”
 Haley Bryant and Emily Cain, eds.
 Anthropology News.
 February 17.